Colgate Penstock Pipe Incident

 Shortly before 3 p.m. on Feb.
 13, 2026, Yuba Water Agency experienced a major rupture of its 14-foot-diameter penstock pipe above New Colgate Powerhouse along the North Yuba River in Dobbins, California, about 45 minutes east of Marysville.
 The rupture released approximately 400-acre feet of water down the hillside, causing erosion and significant damage to Yuba Water’s New Colgate Powerhouse and several switchyards, and swept debris, mud and other material into the Yuba River.

-Yuba Water is now focused on site safety, environmental protection and damage assessment.
-Crews are actively removing oily debris from the river, installing containment measures such as debris and oil booms, conducting water quality monitoring and testing, and working with environmental and regulatory agencies.
+Yuba Water continues to focus on site safety, environmental protection and damage assessment.
+Crews are actively containing and removing oily debris from the river, conducting water quality monitoring and testing, and working with environmental and regulatory agencies.
 Geotechnical experts are assessing hillside stability and identifying long-term stabilization measures.

-Information related to this incident and Yuba Water’s ongoing response will be shared on this site and on Yuba Water's official Facebook page.
+Information related to this incident and Yuba Water’s response will be shared on this site and on Yuba Water's official Facebook page.
+Updates on restoration and recovery can be found here.

 The penstock pipe and New Colgate Powerhouse are located in the foothills of Yuba County in the community of Dobbins along Lake Francis Road on the North Yuba River.
 It’s approximately 45 minutes east of the city of Marysville.
 Public access to lower Lake Francis Road is closed at this time.
 Portions of the road were washed out during the incident, and there are ongoing concerns about erosion and soil stability along the entire hillside.
 The area around the penstock and New Colgate Powerhouse remains unsafe and is not open to the public.